What is an arpeggio in music? In this article, learn what arpeggios are, how to identify them, and how to play them on the piano.

 Now that you know a little about arpeggios, it’s time to start playing them!
 Below is a description of how to practice your first piano arpeggio.
 For extra help, watch the following video.
 In this episode of Music Notes, Hoffman Academy teacher Alex will introduce you to some easy arpeggios that will make you sound like a pro!

 First, start by finding the first-octave position of the arpeggio.
 Place your right thumb on the root C, your second finger on E, your 3rd finger on G. Then, reach up with your fifth finger to get the octave C when it’s time to play it.
 This pattern will work in any octave.

+It’s important to remember that you don’t have to have all of these keys covered at once!
+You’ll play one note at a time, so let your hand follow your fingers as you play.
+Your wrist can turn as you go from your thumb up to your fifth finger.
 Once you’ve got your hand position, slowly play through the notes of the arpeggio.
 Practice playing through the whole pattern, up from thumb to pinky and then back down.
-As you are practicing, focus on an even and steady rhythm.
+As you’re practicing, focus on an even and steady rhythm.
 Keep the volume of each note the same.